symbol/symbol-docs/source/guides/transfer/sending-an-encrypted-message.rst

 Setting up the use case
 ***********************

-Create an account for Alice, and another for the certificate with the :doc:`CLI tool <../../cli>`.
+Create an account for Alice, and another for the certificate with the :ref:`CLI tool <wallet-cli>`.

 .. code-block:: bash